 If that's not possible, we'll respond within 3 working days.

 We respect confidentiality and always explain our decisions and reasons for those decisions.

 We'll respond to your email within 10 working days.

-Any complaints emailed to us will be answered within 3 working days.
+Any complaints emailed to us will be acknowledged within 3 working days.

 Send us a letter or fax

 We'll reply to your letter within 10 working days.
 If that's not possible, we'll let you know when you can expect a response.